candpixie/fft-visualizer/README.md

 ---

 ## Acknowledgments

-- Inspired by RV 443 (Vivaldi's Recorder Concerto in C Major)
-- Built for live classical performance visualization
+- Built for live classical performance and instrumental visualization